ariyanzri/Capstone1_Foss/README.md

    </p>

 Reza is a 2-nd year PhD candidate in Hydrology & Atmospheric Sciences at the University of Arizona with BSc in Civil & Environmental Engineering.
 Before joining UArizona, he was involved in several World Bank Group projects in Tanzania as a water resources expert.
 His dissertation work is focused on precipitation retrieval in high latitudes and cold regions utilizing machine learning & deep learning.
-These findings guide the development of a geospatial model and an interactive decision support tool to assist land managers in southern Arizona to evaluate a site’s susceptibility to shrub encroachment.
+His works directly contribute to the improvement of the precipitation products such as NASA GPM IMERG that is important not only for the present weather observations but also for long-term climate analysis, either by itself or through its contribution to the climate products.

-Find more information about Reza's projects at the **[LinkedIn.com/in/rehsani/](https://www.linkedin.com/in/rehsani/)**
+You can contact Reza at **[LinkedIn.com/in/rehsani/](https://www.linkedin.com/in/rehsani/)**

 Reza is working to create a new Data Management Plan (DMP) using the [Data Steward Wizard](https://ds-wizard.org/).